Verneinender/visual-slam-exercises/README.md

-# Theses are exercises from online course *visual slam: theories and practices*
+# Theses are exercises from online course: Basic Knowledge on Visual SLAM: From Theory to Practice.

 ## Exercise 01